There are currently 1,000+ designers available on Reedsy, come meet them.

 Designer: Richard L.

-The Posthumous Memoirs Of Bras Cubas book cover, by Euan M.
+The Posthumous Memoirs Of Bras Cubas fiction book cover design by Euan M. featuring golden serif type over a dark oil-painting of flowers, skulls, and vines.

 Designer: Euan M.